regebro/BigBad3/slides.rst

 .. note::

     This looks like the Extended Iterable Unpacking!
+    And it works in a similar way.
+    Another example of how Python fits your brain.

     The main effect of that is that you HAVE to pass in b as a keyword paremeter.
+    `*args` will eat anything else.

 ----